Progesterone Is Just as Important as Estrogen for Women’s Health

 do women need periods

-With the news that women don’t need pill-bleeds came the headline “women don’t need periods,” which is completely wrong.
+With the news that women don’t need pill-bleeds came the headline “Women don’t need periods,” which is completely wrong.

 It’s true that women don’t need pill-bleeds because pill-bleeds are not periods.
 But women do need natural menstrual cycles, and here’s why.